Skip to content ↓

 • Sixth Form students benefit from regular visits to employers, apprenticeship providers and universities as well as a yearly trip to the UCAS Exhibition and a two-day Post 18 Careers Event.

-Our Careers Team and Aims
+Our Careers Team

 The Careers Team is:

-Mr Price (PSHE lead – Careers Lead) gprice@rmet.org 01634 364 151
+Mr Holeyman (PSHE lead – Careers Lead) dholeyman@rmet.org 01634 364 151

 The team work to plan and deliver a careers programme, which includes advice for pupils, parents and staff as well as employer engagement and support.
 Pupils are also supported in their “Career Planning” by Chris Targett and Becky Towley.
 Both are independent and impartial Career Development Professionals employed by CXK.Ltd (www.cxk.org).

-The government has introduced the following mandatory guidance for schools under which are called the Gatsby benchmarks:
+The government has introduced the following mandatory guidance for schools under which are called the Gatsby benchmarks.

 1. A stable careers programme